Subway Tile: 5 Smart Ways to Add Personality to White Tile

 Cambria Ellesmere black quartz countertop, white kitchen cabinets and off-white light gray subway tile backsplash.
 Kylie M Interiors Decorating and Design

-Notice how the matching grout BLENDS the tile layout vs accenting it.
+Notice how the matching grout blends the tile layout vs accenting it.

 Next up, Buttercup!

-I LOVE the color my clients chose for their kitchen cabinets – Benjamin Moore Kitty Gray.
-And they couldn’t have chosen a BETTER backsplash – love the super elongated, glazed look…
+I love the color my clients chose for their kitchen cabinets – Benjamin Moore Kitty Gray.
+And they couldn’t have chosen a better backsplash – love the super elongated, glazed look…

 Kitchen cabinets, shaker style doors painted Benjamin Moore Kitty Gray lightened, blue green gray backsplash tile, black countertops, stainless appliances.
 Kylie M INteriors Edesign, client photo (2)